LayerZero-Labs/devtools/examples/oft-upgradeable/README.md

 <p align="center">Template project for getting started with LayerZero's <code>OFT</code> contract standard.</p>

+:warning: With great power comes great responsibility.
+Upgradeable contracts are powerful, but they also come with risks.
+Please ensure you understand the risks before deploying an upgradeable contract.
+For more information on the limitations of upgradeable contracts, please see the [OpenZeppelin documentation](https://docs.openzeppelin.com/contracts/5.x/upgradeable).
+Further, consider fully testing any and all upgrades thoroughly before deploying to production.

 <p align="left>

 - [So What is an Omnichain Fungible Token?](#so-what-is-an-omnichain-fungible-token)